 Installation Detection: FlowControl will attempt to find the flow binary in your path.
-If it can't detect it, it will display a button linking you to the install instructions.
+If it can't detect it, it will display a button with the label "Install" linking you to the install instructions.

 Emulator Data Directory: This field is required if you wish to control the emulator from FlowControl.
 Set this to the directory where you would like to store your persisted emulator state (flowdb), and your initial emulator configuration (flow.json).
 This should typically be outside your project folder.
 The folder must exist.

 Emulator endpoint: If you want to connect to an emulator running on a different computer, such as when testing on mobile devices or several clients all connecting to the same emulator instance, you can specify an emulator endpoint address here.

 Run emulator in play mode?
 This determines if the emulator should automatically start when you enter play mode.

 Start Emulator button: This will start the emulator in the background to allow you to interact with it in edit mode.

 Stop Emulator button: This will stop a running emulator process.